gauravtayade11/nextsight/README.md

 ## Overview

-NexOps is a powerful DevOps Operations Center that provides real-time visibility and control over your Kubernetes clusters.
-Built with FastAPI and React, it offers an intuitive web interface for monitoring, managing, and troubleshooting your containerized applications.
+NextSight AI is an AI-powered Kubernetes management platform that provides real-time visibility, intelligent security insights, and complete control over your clusters.
+Built with FastAPI and React, it combines traditional monitoring with AI-powered analysis for smarter DevOps operations.

 ## Features